rehierl/html-outliner-spec/readme.md

    contains the outline algorithm's steps as defined in [4.3.9.1.
 Creating an outline](https://w3c.github.io/html/sections.html#creating-an-outline)
    (Editor's Draft, 2017-05-03).
 1. [pseudocode](./pseudocode.md) -
-   contains the result of trying to write down the outline algorithm's steps as pseudocode.
+   contains the result of trying to write down the outline algorithm's steps using pseudocode.
 1. [html-outliner](./html-outliner.md) (TODO) -
-   is a working JavaScript implementation of the outline algorithm.
+   is a JavaScript implementation of the outline algorithm.
 1. [pseudocode-mod](./pseudocode-mod.md) (TODO) -
-   is the result of writing down the implementation as modified pseudocode.
+   is the result of writing down the above implementation using pseudocode.
 1. [outliner-steps-mod](./outliner-steps-mod) (TODO) -
-   is the result of transforming the modified pseudocode into English language.
+   is the result of transforming the new pseudocode into English language.

 ## Related Links